Bombardier Billy Wells: Private life

 In 1911, he published a book, Modern Boxing: a Practical Guide to Present Day Methods.

 On 7 September 1912, Wells married Ellen Kilroy, the daughter of a publican.
 They had four children before eventually parting; Ellaline Beryl Wells, William Thomas Wells, Audrey Ellen Wells, Cynthia Diane Wells.

 In 1923, he published the book, Physical energy: Showing how physical and mental energy may be developed by means of the practice of boxing, Publisher: T.W.
 Laurie.

 The Lonsdale Belt that Wells won was the original heavyweight belt and was crafted from 22 carat gold unlike later belts.
-The belt was kept at the Royal Artillery Barracks in Woolwich, South East London, but is now at Larkhill, Salisbury following the move of the home of the Royal Artillery.
+The belt was kept at the Royal Artillery Barracks in Woolwich, south-east London, but is now at Larkhill, Salisbury following the move of the home of the Royal Artillery.

 He lived in Ealing, London and died there on 11 June 1967, aged 77.
-His ashes were laid to rest in the crypt of St. Mary's parish church in Hanwell, west London.
+His ashes were laid to rest in the crypt of St. Mary's parish church in Hanwell, west London on 15 June.